Generic Name: nintedanib (nin TED a nib)

 if you smoke; or

-FDA pregnancy category D. Do not use nintedanib if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your treatment ends.
+Nintedanib may harm an unborn baby.
+Use effective birth control to prevent pregnancy while you are using nintedanib and for at least 3 months after your last dose.

 How should I take nintedanib?